Rutu136/Comp4050-Project-Management/SRS.md

 ### 3.1.1 Authentication
 -	The system shall ask for username and password.
--	The system shall ask for multi-factor authentication.
+-	The system shall ask for multi-factor authentication(MFA).
 -	The system shall support face/biometric authentication in mobile application.
 -	The system shall check for humans by providing a puzzle or captcha.